Getting Started with DNS Check

 DNS Check has three typical uses:

-If any of the above describes what you're trying to accomplish, then viewing that subject's document is the recommended next step.
+If any of the descriptions match what you're trying to accomplish, then viewing that subject's document is the recommended next step.
 Otherwise, continue to the next section.

 DNS Record Groups